tableau/webdataconnector/docs/wdc_debugging.md

 ### Debugging a WDC in Tableau Desktop using Chrome

-After you enable debugging in Tableau, you can start debugging your WDC with a Chrome browser.
+After you enable debugging in Tableau, you can start debugging your WDC with the Chrome Developer Tools.

 1. Connect to a web data connector.
 In Tableau, open a connection to the Web Data Connector.
 In the WDC dialog box, enter the URL of the WDC you want to debug, and press **Enter**.
 After your WDC landing page is loaded, you will want to wait before interacting with the page so you can start the Chrome debugger and set breakpoints.